Geeksltd/MSharp.Docs/Tutorials/6/README.md

 This class list all categories and related products.
 By using **Column(x => x.Products)** M# is smart enough to understand how to show products and by default it shows the name of each related product and separate each one with " | " character.

 #### Creating Category Form Module
-Like above use M# context menu to add form module and do like bellow:
+Like above use M# context menu to add form module and do like below:

 ```C#
 using MSharp;